 Promoting communication and community for people with aphasia

-Beginning in the fall of 2015, the Northwestern University Aphasia Center (NUAC) will provide a community for people affected by aphasia through membership activities that foster connection and communication.
+The Northwestern University Aphasia Center (NUAC) provides a community for people affected by aphasia through membership activities that foster connection and communication.
 People of all ages with aphasia are invited to join and participate in the diverse and engaging programs designed and directed by center faculty.

 The Aphasia Center’s mission is to provide opportunities for people with aphasia, their family members and friends, to interact with one another to improve social communication and quality of life.